-For anyone needing help with family matters, legal assistance will be available with 50 minute appointments available in-person in the library and virtual over Zoom on alternating weeks.
+For anyone needing help with family and civil law matters, legal assistance will be available with 50 minute appointments available in-person in the library and virtual over Zoom on alternating weeks.

 How can the Law Library Hub help you?

-- Currently able to assist with Family matters only
+- Currently able to assist with Family or Civil matters only

 - Answer general legal questions